Composites by Examples

 As some solar features may request a peculiar study, you can still adjust the light intensity according the color saturation you want to improve these features.
 With flocules white balanced for example, zones slightly outside active regions will be displayed in magenta (red + blue) because these quiet zones have less absorbing in the central peak (green).
 But you can also balance these quieter zones in neutral gray which will give flocules a green color.

-At last picture the projection of the RGB tricolor images on a very fine grain emulsion (because this is your second enlargement from the original) like the Kodachrome 25 with a 105mm f/2.5 lens, 20 sec exposure time.
+At last, picture the projection of the RGB tricolor images on a very fine grain emulsion (because this is your second enlargement from the original) like the Kodachrome 25 with a 105 mm f/2.5 lens, 20 sec of exposure.

 Images interpretation